DTC vs. Traditional Retail: Which is right for me?

 9. Branding

-D2C businesses have more control over their branding because they sell directly to consumers.
+DTC businesses have more control over their branding because they sell directly to consumers.
 They can design their own marketing campaigns and website to reflect their brand identity.

 Retail businesses have less control over their branding because they need to sell through a third party.
 They may need to adhere to the retailer's guidelines for marketing and branding.

-Using marketing automation for D2C marketing success
+Using marketing automation for DTC marketing success

-If you opt for a D2C business model, you'll need to invest in a good marketing automation platform.
+If you opt for a DTC business model, you'll need to invest in a good marketing automation platform.
 This will help you manage your direct relationships with customers, gather customer data, and automate your marketing campaigns.

 When you have complete control over the customer experience, you need to make sure every touchpoint is optimized for conversions.
 Marketing automation will help you do that by automating your marketing campaigns and giving you the insights you need to make data-driven decisions.